 - Turn on ice machine clean mode.

-- Add nickel-safe ice machine cleaner to trough as it fills with water.
+- Add ice machine cleaner to trough as it fills with water.
 Amount of cleaner used is specific to your brand and model of ice machine.

 - Let machine run through clean cycle.